joey-ma/formatted/docs/npm-publish.md

 `npm publish` publishes a package to the registry so that it can be installed by name.
 This include making updates to an already published package.

-The process should require you to authenticate your account.
+The cli should require you to authenticate your account.

 # SemVer

-Remember to follow semantic versioning.
-You can do so either with:
+While I'm making an exception with my first package, remember to follow semantic versioning.

-`npm version patch` or `npm version minor`
+`npm version patch` or `npm version minor` can help you with that.

+`git push --tags` will additionally push the new tag you made on your remote branch.